armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 * Configure access to the bucket:
   * (Option 1) Add an IAM Policy to an IAM Role, granting access to the S3 bucket
   * (Option 2) Create an IAM User with access to the S3 bucket
-* Configure Spinnaker to use the IAM User or Role to access the S3 bucket

 <details><summary><b>Click to expand</b></summary>